Phase Coexistence Implications of Violating Newton's Third Law

 Figure~\ref{fig:phasediagram}(a) illustrates the qualitatively distinct interaction regimes controlled by $\Delta$.
 Departures from $\Delta = 0$ break interaction reciprocity, resulting in forces that are no longer conservative and a nonequilibrium distribution of microstates.
 For $0<\Delta<1$, while the magnitude of the force is different for each species, the forces continue to oppose each other: repulsive (attractive) interactions will continue to be repulsive (attractive).
 However, for $\Delta > 1$, the nonreciprocity results in forces that no longer oppose each other: a particle exerting a repulsive (attractive) force will itself experience an attractive (repulsive) force [see Fig.~\ref{fig:phasediagram}(a)].
 This is the so-called ``predator-prey" interaction that appears in nature.
+While this might lead one to conclude that $\Delta=1$ is a significant dynamical point from the individual particle perspective, from the standpoint of the \textit{particle pair}, this point is not unique.
+The net nonreciprocal force between the particle pair [see Fig.~\ref{fig:phasediagram}(a)] linearly grows with increasing $\Delta$: there is nothing to distinguish $\Delta = 1$.